YWAM Guyana Base and Street

 In the afternoon we came back to work with many of the local kids in Literacy Club, a scheme on the base where kids come on to the property and we help them to read and spell with songs, helping them in various ways to read and spell.

 Thursday we went to the local primary/secondary school of Parika and were teaching assistants/teachers for a day.
 I was in class 2C where the kids were about 5 and 6 years old.
 There the kids called me “Sir Sam”.
 Throughout the day I went around the class helping the kids with spelling and complete the tasks set out for them.
 I really enjoyed the day and made a lot of little friends who continually offered me their sweets, telling me they really liked me and were interested in my eyes, asking if they were artifically blue and brown.(They all have brown eyes being indian or afrocarribean)

 Later on in the night we took a boat down river with some of the students staff and locals to catch Cayman crocodiles ( mini crocs).
 They are a delicacy here when marinaded in sauce for about a day.
 Heading down the river we shone our torchlights on the bank of the river to spot their reflecting red eyes.
 Half way through the trip the tropical rain pelted down, an experience I will never forget being on a river in Guyana, looking for crocodiles being soaked to the bone, made you feel so alive!
 We caught a few crocodiles and kept one we called Stanley.
-Please continue to pray for protection against illnesses and unity and effectiveness in the team.

 “Many waters cannot quench love, Nor will rivers overflow it” Song of Solomon 8:7a

 Me and Zac the monkey enjoying a coconut